 In cases when a planned development is large and will be constructed over many years, the developer and local jurisdiction may enter into a development agreement which also includes negotiated exactions.
 These agreements often involve the negotiated dedication of land and facilities by developers under a formal agreement or contract.
 1

-In some settings, developer exactions are also referred to as cash proffers or developer contributions.
-Exactions are similar to development impact fees, but the contribution is negotiated between developers and the local jurisdiction rather than according to a predetermined, formulaic process used with impact fees.
+In some settings developer exactions are also referred to as cash proffers or developer contributions.
+Exactions are similar to development impact fees, but the contribution is negotiated between developers and the local jurisdiction rather than determined according to the predetermined, formulaic process used with impact fees.
 In some cases the exaction may be required in order for the developer to gain planning approvals.
-In others the exaction may be voluntary, or may hinge on the public sector agreeing to modify a public project in ways that would benefit the complementary private development.
+In others the exaction may be voluntary, or may hinge on the public sectors' agreeing to modify a public project in ways that would benefit the complementary private development.